 The shelf life of whole pomegranates stored away from direct sunlight is good for a few weeks.

 Ensure that these whole pomegranates do not have any cracks in the skin that can spur bacterial growth.

 We have discussed the best method to store pomegranates below.

 - Young and adult aphids

 The list goes on, but if you have a pest infestation in your garden or house, do not keep pomegranate seeds or the entire fruit outside.

-If you have pomegranate trees, it is a good idea to use natural insect repellants in your garden to save the fruit.
+If you have pomegranate trees, using natural insect repellants in your garden is a good idea to save the fruit.

 A fruit borer can drill holes in your pomegranates!

 One of the best preservation methods for pomegranate seeds is to freeze them in an airtight bag or airtight container.

 The shelf life of frozen pomegranate seeds is around three months, and the airtight bag should be consistently frozen until consumption.